gcharang/komodo-electron-gui-prototype/README.md

-# dexp2p-stream
+# dexp2p-fileshare

-> Stream and download streams using DEXP2P network of a Smart Chain
+> Publish and download files using the DEXP2P network of a Smart Chain

 #### Build Setup